davidmaamoaix/codewars-authoring/escape-vim/description.md

 board.key_down('a')
 ```

-The above code will enter `aBa` into Thomas's computer.
+The above code will enter `aBa` into Thomas' computer.

 Good luck!